-Mattias GreenI am Senor Lecturer in physical oceanography at Bangor University’s School of Ocean Sciences.
-After studies at Gothenburg University, Swede, I moved to Bangor as postdoc and stayed on for a NERC Advanced Fellowship, before moving into my current position.
-My research deals with tides and how tides interact with other parts of the Earth System in the past, present, and future.
+Mattias GreenMatt is a Senor Lecturer in physical oceanography at Bangor University’s School of Ocean Sciences.
+After studies at Gothenburg University, Swede, he moved to Bangor as postdoc and stayed on for a NERC Advanced Fellowship, before moving into his current position.
+His research deals with tides and how tides interact with other parts of the Earth System in the past, present, and future.

-I was in charge of grants for the Society but I am now (as of September 2018) the Honarary Secretary.
+Matt was in charge of grants for the Society but I am now (as of September 2018) the Honorary Secretary.

 Ocean Business 2019